 The title of the poem and its host publication ONLY, MUST appear in the header or footer of all pages in the document.

-All submissions will be judged anonymously, the long list read by an independent panel of judges to be confirmed.
+All submissions will be judged anonymously, and the long list read by an independent panel of judges to be confirmed.
 The judging panel will select the final four poems to be shortlisted.

 The Judging Panel’s decision is final.

-If there any queries with regard to the terms and conditions or indeed any aspect of the Award, these can be emailed to firstname.lastname@example.org.
+If there are any queries with regard to the terms and conditions or indeed any aspect of the Award, these can be emailed to firstname.lastname@example.org.